-Dave Regan is president of SEIU United Healthcare Workers West (SEIU-UHW), a union that represents more than 150,000 healthcare workers in California.
-He also is a vice president of the 2.2 million-member Service Employees International Union (SEIU).
+Dave Regan is president of SEIU-United Healthcare Workers West (SEIU-UHW), one of the largest hospital unions in the United States, with more than 93,000 members in California.
+He also is a vice president of the two million-member Service Employees International Union (SEIU).

 In 2011, Regan was elected SEIU-UHW president, and along with more than 200 members formed the largest, democratically elected union executive board in California.
 He was re-elected in 2014 and 2017.

 Regan has steered the union toward becoming a leader in ensuring that all people – whether union members or not – have access to quality, affordable healthcare and are paid living wages.

 Regan is a leading proponent of using ballot initiatives to reduce economic inequality and improve the standard of living for working people and their families: